drexel-systems/SysProg-Class/assignments/0-Warmup/readme.md

 #### About BATS

+As noted in the syllabus, all assignments in this course use the [BATS testing framework](https://github.com/bats-core/bats-core).

+BATS is a bash-based unit testing framework.
+Unit tests are a type of automated verificaiton that developers use to ensure a piece of code behaves as desired.
+In this case validation is performed by examaning the output of commands.

+- You will not be required to author or modify BATS tests
+- Assignment solutions must pass BATS test with `make test`

+Because BATS tests verify output, you must take care to follow the assignment requirements and produce the correct output.
+All assignments clearly state exactly what the required output is, and some of them define strings in header files to be used for output messages.

 #### Submission Requirements

+As noted in the syllabus, all assignment submission MUST adhere to the following rules:

+- The assignment folder (`0-Warmup` in this case) must be placed in the root of your github repository; do not use a different folder name or location
+- The folder/file structure inside `0-Warmup` must be preserved exactly as it is in this repository; do not change any file locations or names.
+For example, in this assignment you should preserve hello.c as `0-Warmup/starter/hello.c`
+  - This week you do not need to edit the code; in future weeks you will be adding code to files in the starter folder; you can edit them in place, you do not need to rename or move them
+- You are welcome to add additional files to the starter folder.
+This is not required, but if it helps you to break complex assignments into multiple .c and .h files, you are free to do so.
+- Assignments must compile on linux with `make`.
+If your assignment does not compile, you will receive a 0 for the assignment and you will be asked to re-submit it.
+Submitting code that does not compile will not excuse you from any late penalties.

 #### Grading

-- 10 points: 0-Warmup code submitted
+- 5 points: 0-Warmup code submitted
+- 5 points: BATS tests pass
-- 10 points: Questions answered
+- 5 points: Questions answered
-- 10 points: EXTRA CREDIT demonstrate that you used gdb to debug hello.c by adding a screenshot of the active debug session to this folder
+- 5 points: EXTRA CREDIT demonstrate that you used gdb to debug hello.c by adding a screenshot of the active debug session to this folder

-Total points achievable is 20/20.
+Total points achievable is 20/15.